CVE-2018-6344

 03 // Deep Technical Analysis

-The vulnerability stems from improper handling of Real-time Transport Protocol (RTP) packets within WhatsApp's audio/video call processing.
-Specifically, the software fails to adequately validate the size and structure of RTP packets received after a call has been established.
-This leads to a heap corruption when the application attempts to allocate or deallocate memory based on the malformed packet data.
-The root cause is likely an integer overflow or an off-by-one error in the calculations related to memory management, resulting in writing beyond allocated memory boundaries.
-This can overwrite critical data structures, leading to a crash and denial of service.
-The lack of proper bounds checking on data extracted from the RTP packet allows for the injection of malicious data that corrupts the heap.
+The vulnerability stems from improper handling of RTP packets within WhatsApp's audio call processing.
+Specifically, the software fails to adequately validate the size or structure of incoming RTP packets after a call has been established.
+This leads to a heap corruption condition, where data is written outside of allocated memory buffers.
+The root cause is likely an integer overflow or an off-by-one error when calculating memory allocation sizes or copying data from the malicious RTP packet.
+This corrupted heap memory can then lead to a crash when the application attempts to access or free the corrupted memory, resulting in a DoS.